-In addition to the below, laws and regulations, guidelines, etc. may be stipulated according to research contents.
+XIn addition to the below, laws and regulations, guidelines, etc. may be stipulated according to research contents.

-Research Contents Included in the Research Plan Related Laws and Guidelines Medical and Biological Research Involving Human Subjects ∘Ethical Guidelines for Medical and Biological Research Involving Human Subjects Research Including the Handling of Specified Embryos ○Act on Regulation of Human Cloning Techniques ○Ordinance for Enforcement of the Act on Regulation of Human Cloning Techniques ○Guidelines on the Handling of Specified Embryos Research Plan Including the Derivation or Utilization of Human Embryonic Stem Cells ○Guidelines on the Derivation of Human Embryonic Stem Cells○Guidelines on the Utilization of Human Embryonic Stem Cells Research Including Producing Germ Cells from Human iPS Cells, etc. ∘Guidelines on the Research on Producing Germ Cells from Human iPS Cells or Human Tissue Stem Cells Research Including the Production and Utilization of Human Fertilized Embryos ○Ethical Guidelines for Research on Assisted Reproductive Technology Treatment Producing Human Fertilized Embryos ○Guidelines for Research Using Genealtering Technologies on Human Fertilized Embryos

-Clinical Trials on Gene Therapy etc. ∘Ethical Guideline for Clinical Trials on Gene Therapy, etc. Research Including Genetic Modification Experiment Act on the Conservation and Sustainable Use of Biological Diversity through Regulations on the Use of Living Modified Organisms, etc. Research Plan Including Research Using Pathogens, etc. ∘Act on the Prevention of Infectious Diseases and Medical Care for Patients with Infectious Diseases Studies Involving Animal Experiments ○Fundamental Guidelines for Proper Conduct of Animal Experiment and Related Activities in Academic Research Institutions Studies Involving Provision of Technology for which the Influence on Nonresidents or Foreign Countries is Regulated or Export of Goods Foreign Exchange and Foreign Trade Act, etc. Take note of said act and the rules, etc. of your affiliated institution, and be sure to check the security trade controls systems and handling method, etc. Research Including Acquisition, Bring- in, Purchase and Receipt of Foreign Biological Samples ∘The Guidelines on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from Their Utilization, etc. Research that Requires Social Consensus (Consent and/or Cooperation of Person Involved) Research that Requires Consideration in the Handling of Personal Information (e.g. Protection of the Confidentiality of Personal Information, Protection of Human Rights) ∘Act on the Protection of Personal Information, etc.
+- s, guidelines, etc. may be stipulated according to research contents.
+Research Contents Included in the Research Plan Related Laws and Guidelines Medical and Biological Research Involving Human Subjects Ethical Guidelines for Medical and Biological Research Involving Human Subjects Research Including the Handling of Specified Embryos Act on Regulation of Human Cloning Techniques Ordinance for Enforcement of the Act on Regulation of Human Cloning Techniques Guidelines on the Handling of Specified Embryos Research Plan Including the Derivation or Utilization of Human Embryonic Stem Cells Guidelines on the Derivation of Human Embryonic Stem Cells Guidelines on the Utilization of Human Embryonic Stem Cells Research Including Producing Germ Cells from Human iPS Cells, etc. Guidelines on the Research on Producing Germ Cells from Human iPS Cells or Human Tissue Stem Cells Research Including the Production and Utilization of Human Fertilized Embryos Ethical Guidelines for Research Projects in which Human Fertilized Embryos are Created Ethical Guidelines for Research Projects Involving the Use of Genetic Modification Techniques, etc. for which Human Fertilized Embryos are Provided Clinical Trials on Gene Therapy etc. • Ethical Guideline for Clinical Trials on Gene Therapy, etc. Research Including Genetic Modification Experiment Act on the Conservation and Sustainable Use of Biological Diversity through Regulations on the Use of Living Modified Organisms, etc. Research Plan Including Research Using Pathogens, etc. Act on the Prevention of Infectious Diseases and Medical Care for Patients with Infectious Diseases Studies Involving Animal Experiments Fundamental Guidelines for Proper Conduct of Animal Experiment and Related Activities in Academic Research Institutions Studies Involving Provision of Technology for which the Influence on Nonresidents or Foreign Countries is Regulated or Export of Goods Foreign Exchange and Foreign Trade Act, etc. Take note of said act and the rules, etc. of your affiliated institution, and be sure to check the security trade controls systems and handling method, etc. Research Including Acquisition, Bring- in, Purchase and Receipt of Foreign Biological Samples The Guidelines on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from Their Utilization, etc. Research that Requires Social Consensus (Consent and/or Cooperation of Person Involved) Research that Requires Consideration in the Handling of Personal Information (e.g. Protection of the Confidentiality of Personal Information, Protection of Human Rights) Act on the Protection of Personal Information, etc.